 7 Tips for Starting Habits That Last (And Why Healthy Habits Are Essential)

 You’re constantly being told to kick those bad habits, set resolutions to give up something, or just start new and leave the old behind.
 But not all habits are bad.
 In fact, starting some good habits might be the best thing you can do for yourself.

 Somewhere along the line, the word habit got a bad rap, and it’s not deserved.
 Creating healthy habits can be the best way to keep your health goals on track with less effort.
-Once you get into a routine of eating better, taking supplements, exercising, and making sleep a priority, it becomes second nature.
-At that point, you’ve become a healthier version of you.
+Once you get into a routine of eating well, taking supplements, exercising, and making sleep a priority, it becomes second nature.
+At that point, you’ve become a healthy version of you.

 How to Start (and Keep) Good Habits

 Have you heard that it takes 60 days to make a new habit?
 This is old wisdom, and it’s been around for a long time.
 Interestingly, it’s not true.
 Psychology Today says that habits can be easy to change if you understand the science behind the habit.